ventoy/Ventoy/README.md

 VMware ESXi, Citrix XenServer, Xen XCP-ng

 # Subscription Service
-Ventoy is an open source software under GPLv3 license.
+Ventoy is an open-source software under GPLv3 license.
-But the Ventoy project needs to pay for the server hosting, domain name, bandwidth, many USB sticks for testing, large capacity of HDD (for downloading ISO files) and so on.
+But the Ventoy project needs to pay for the server hosting, domain name, bandwidth, many USB sticks for testing, large capacity of HDD (for downloading ISO files), and so on.
-For the better and sustainable development of Ventoy, I provide the [【subscription service】](https://www.ventoy.net/en/doc_subscription.html).
+For the better and more sustainable development of Ventoy, I provide the [【subscription service】](https://www.ventoy.net/en/doc_subscription.html).

 # Tested Image Report
 [【How to report a successfully tested image file】](https://github.com/ventoy/Ventoy/issues/1195)

 # Ventoy Browser
-With Ventoy, you can also browse ISO/WIM/IMG/VHD(x)/EFI files in local disk and boot them.
+With Ventoy, you can also browse ISO/WIM/IMG/VHD(x)/EFI files on the local disk and boot them.
 [Notes](https://www.ventoy.net/en/doc_browser.html)

 # VentoyPlugson
 A GUI Ventoy plugin configurator.
 [VentoyPlugson](https://www.ventoy.net/en/plugin_plugson.html)